edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 In reverse, response messages from the southside will also be sent through the internal EdgeX message bus to the command service where they can then be bridged to the external MQTT topics and respond to the 3rd party system requester.

 !!!
 Note
-    If command did not serve as this external to internal (and vice versa) bridge, then each device service would need to be able to serve as their own external MQTT topic to internal message bus bridge which is inefficient.
-Also note that eKuiper is allowed access directly to the internal EdgeX message bus.
+    Note that eKuiper is allowed access directly to the internal EdgeX message bus.
 This is a special circumstance of 3rd party external system communication as eKuiper is a sister project that is deemed the EdgeX reference implementation rules engine.
 In future releases of EdgeX, even eKuiper may be routed through an external to internal message bus bridge for better decoupling and security.

 ### Message Bus Subscriptions and Publishing